file-format/Docs/en/database/ldf.md

 An SQL log file records the following operations:

- * The start and end of each transaction.
+ * The beginning and end of each transaction.

- * Every data modification (insert, update, or delete).
-This includes changes by system stored procedures or data definition language (DDL) statements to any table, including system tables.
+ * Each data data modification (insert, update, or delete).
+This also includes changes by system stored procedures or data definition language (DDL) statements to any table, including system tables.

  * Every extent and page allocation or deallocation.